alrra/dotfiles/README.md

 | [xclip](http://sourceforge.net/projects/xclip/) | ― | ✔ |
 | [Zopfli](http://code.google.com/p/zopfli/) | ✔ | ✔ |

-  `―` indicates that the application / CLI is already installed, or does not
+  `―` indicates that the application / CLT is already installed, or does not
       exist for that OS